Program:

 Jan Macháček, Chairman of the Board of Trustees, Institute for Politics and Society (Czech Republic)

-Host: Mateusz M. Piotrowski, Senior Analyst for U.S. Policy & Transatlantic Relations, Polish Institute of International Affairs (Poland) (TBC)
+Host: Mateusz M. Piotrowski, Senior Analyst for U.S. Policy & Transatlantic Relations, Polish Institute of International Affairs (Poland)

 Political Dimension: EU – US Political Relations: Geopolitical Partners with Divergent Inclinations